 - The fabric can be painted with or submerged in cold water dye, for cotton using Procion MX or dye solutions such as Deka L at 80°C on many other fabrics.

 - Iron fix silk paints can also be used as they are very fluid and can be applied using a brush or spray bottle.
 Using paints means that they will not become permanent until heat set which can only occur once all the layers of wax and colour have been applied.
-Removing the wax with an iron will create a halo effect around painted areas.

 - When using more than one colour, start with the lightest colour first and use a darker shade of colour for subsequent applications.